Top 12 VR Fitness Tips For Beginners (Ultimate Guide)

 Your first step in getting started with VR fitness should be to create a safe training area where you can move around without having to worry about knocking into objects or hitting walls.
 10×6.5ft (3x2m) free space would be perfect.
 This might require you to move some furniture, but it makes sidesteps and dodging for a full body workout possible.

 Once the area is prepared and you have adequate space, set up your boundaries accordingly in your VR headset.
 They will be shown whenever you come close to your playspace borders.
-In case the software of your headset automatically rotates your playspace or you just want to have another center or direction to look at when playing Steam games, get OVR Advanced Settings.
+In case the software of your headset automatically rotates your playspace or you just want to have another center or direction to look at when playing Steam games and they don’t offer that feature, get OVR Advanced Settings.
 It’s a great SteamVR extension that makes recentering or rotating your playspace utterly simple.

 #2 – Get some VR covers